 - Binary files.
 These files are not human-readable without the proper software.
 With PowerGREP, you can search through binary files for text or hexadecimal data.

-- Microsoft Excel spreadsheets (.xls and .xlsx files)
+- Microsoft Word documents (DOC and DOCX files)

 - OpenOffice documents, spreadsheets, etc. (.odf and other files)